Brick Court Chambers

 • O’Caroll v Meta (High Court) junior counsel for the claimant in a challenge based on the “right to object” to facebook’s advertising.

-• AAA and others v SSHD (Div Court, Court of Appeal, Supreme Court), junior counsel for UNHCR in relation to the challenge to the legality of the government’s policy to remove certain asylum seekers to Rwanda.
+• AAA and others v SSHD (Div Court, Court of Appeal, Supreme Court, High Court), junior counsel for UNHCR in relation to the linked challenges to the legality of the government’s policy to remove certain asylum seekers to Rwanda.

 • WS v Bulgaria (CJEU) junior counsel for UNHCR, addressing the eligibility of women victims of violence for refugee or other protected status (led by Marie Demetriou QC).